 Keeping students healthy and preventing the spread of illness is important to The Ohio State University.
 Students are encouraged to stay home if they are sick and may be asked to leave class if they are coughing/sneezing.
-Students who are sick and cannot attend class must contact Prof. Hunt BEFORE class to receive class any materials and turn in assignments via the drop box or email.
-If you do not notify Prof. Hunt your assignment will not be accepted.
+Students who are sick and cannot attend class must contact Prof. Hunt BEFORE class to receive any materials and turn in assignments via Carmen or email.
+If you do not notify me your assignment will not be accepted.